Quantum-Node-RED/node-red-qiskit-functionalities/README.md

 - **Math**

+    The Math category includes operations related to mathematics, which are used to support the construction of quantum computing at a mathematical level.
+For example, it can receive an Adjacency Matrix representing a graph in JSON format.

 - **Programming**

     The purpose of the Programming node is to enhance the flexibility and scalability of the framework.
 It includes a text input box where users can manually enter Python code snippets and insert this node at any location in the flow to customize the final generated code.